Beyond Steps: Adding a Fitness-Related Feature that Motivates Users to Strive for Whole Health

 Background

 Fitbit, the leader in wearable activity trackers, wants to take motivating people to maintain a healthy lifestyle even further.
 In recent years they have made strides in creating wearables that rival the (more expensive) Apple watch.
 Now that they’ve proven they can compete with other smartwatch makers, they want to retain and engage their loyal fitness-focused users by adding a new fitness related feature(s).
-Specifically, they are interested in features that focus on “whole health” - Something that motivates users to strive to become a healthy, well-rounded human being, in every aspect of their life.
+Specifically, they are interested in features that focus on “whole health” - Something that motivates users to strive to become healthy, well-rounded human beings, in every aspect of their life.

 The Objective

-To create a new motivational fitness related feature that embeds smoothly with the existing Fitbit app.
+To create a new motivational fitness-related feature that embeds smoothly with the existing Fitbit app.
 The feature should maintain the established Fitbit branding and direction and use existing guidelines.

 The Approach